redis/node-redis/README.md

 ## client.send_command(command_name[, [args][, callback]])

-Used internally to send commands to Redis.
-Nearly all Redis commands have been added to the `client` object.
+All Redis commands have been added to the `client` object.
 However, if new commands are introduced before this library is updated, you can use `send_command()` to send arbitrary commands to Redis.
-The command has to be lower case.
+The command_name has to be lower case.

 All commands are sent as multi-bulk commands. `args` can either be an Array of arguments, or omitted / set to undefined.